Arjun4522/ThreatDNA/README.md

     ```

 3.  **Start the Backend Services:**
-    To run all backend services (Kafka, Producer, Builder, Indexer, Search) in detached mode:
+    To run all backend services (Builder, Indexer, Search) in detached mode:
     ```bash
     docker-compose up -d
     ```